Sixteenth Sunday after Trinity – Friday

 Suppose that by a sin which you have committed you have given offense to one or more or all of your brethren in the congregation, so as to give them reason to think that you are still impenitent, and, possibly, by your bad example to cause weak Christians to be led astray.
 What must you do then if you would be a true Christian?

 You must at once, quickly, with urgency, eagerly and willingly remove this offense.
 And how should you do it?
 You must tell all who know of the matter that you are heartily sorry for what you have done, and that you humbly seek comfort in God’s grace, and with the help of God desire to mend your ways.
 And you must not go to the Lord’s Supper, nor should your pastor permit you to commune, until you have done so.
 The offense would be far greater if you would go to the Lord’s Supper before doing this.

 PRAYER – Lord Jesus, I am Thine.
 Keep me from sin!
 Because I am Thine, I am Thy witness who is to proclaim Thee by word and deed, that Thy Christian Church may be built up through my Christian testimony.
 Graciously guard me against giving offense to others!
-And when, by reason of the weakness of my depraved flesh and the temptations of the evil spirit, I have given an offense, do help me by Thy Holy Spirit to repent quickly and remove the offense.
+And when, by reason of the weakness of my depraved flesh and the temptations of the evil spirit, I have given an offense, do help me by Thy Holy Spirit, working through Thy Word, to repent quickly and remove the offense.
 And then let me be assured of Thy grace through Thy Holy Sacrament!
 Amen.

 Thy Table I approach,